 On the temple grounds, there are many places of great importance to the followers of Buddhism.
 The temple’s motto is: “At least one of your wishes will be answered here through your heartful prayers.”
 The faithful come here all year round.

 Worth noting here is, for example, a three-story pagoda with 4 lions, standing right in front of the main building of the temple.
 Four lions (standing for the symbol of joy, anger, sadness and happiness respectively) are supporting the pagoda on the 4 corners of the first story.

 Interesting is also the golden monument of Jijangbosal.
-Prayers are worshiping here for the release of all the captive animals in the world.
+Prayers are worshipping here for the release of all the captive animals in the world.

 On the way

 There is also the Traffic Safety Wishing Tower.
-It is a tower for praying for the prevention of the traffic accidents and for the safe driving.
+It is a tower for praying for the prevention of traffic accidents and for safe driving.

 The road to the main buildings leads through 108 stone stairs, caused by the 108 Passions It conveys a deep meaning of sublimating the 108 Passions while climbing by one step at a time.
-At the end of the road there is a Stone bridge, considered as the most beautiful bridge in Korea.
+At the end of the road, there is a Stone bridge, considered the most beautiful bridge in Korea.
 It is believed that it is the first gateway for coming into the world of the heavenly truths from the world of the people and the world of the suffering.
-At the bridge you can throw a fortune coin.
+At the bridge, you can throw a fortune coin.
 Whether or not one will find love, or whatever the fortune of the day is.
-Worth to try!
+Worth trying!